MovieaT33/install-archlinux/README.md

 # install-archlinux

-Installation script with LUKS encryption using LVM for Arch Linux with 64-bit UEFI.
+Installation script with LUKS encryption using LVM for Arch Linux with UEFI 64-bit.